nrfconnect/sdk-nrf/doc/nrf/ug_thread_configuring.rst

 Configuring this process is optional, because the Thread :ref:`openthread_samples` in |NCS| use hardcoded network information.

-If you want to manually enable the Thread network Commissioner role on a device, set the following Kconfig options to the provided values:
+If you want to manually enable the Thread network Commissioner role on a device, set the following Kconfig option to the provided value:

 * :option:`CONFIG_OPENTHREAD_COMMISSIONER` to ``y``.
-* :option:`CONFIG_MBEDTLS_HEAP_SIZE` to ``10240``.

-To enable the Thread network Joiner role on a device, set the following Kconfig options to the provided values:
+To enable the Thread network Joiner role on a device, set the following Kconfig option to the provided value:

 * :option:`CONFIG_OPENTHREAD_JOINER` to ``y``.
-* :option:`CONFIG_MBEDTLS_HEAP_SIZE` to ``10240``.

-The MBEDTLS heap size needs to be increased for both Commissioner and Joiner, because the joining process is memory-consuming and requires at least 10 KB of RAM.

 You can also configure how the commissioning process is to be started: